ndh-dominic/Spoilerfree-for-Twitch/README.md

 # Spoilerfree for Twitch
-Hides Twitch.tv progressbar and video length
+Hides Twitch.tv progress and video length